gasduster99/sppComp/try1/try1_2.md

 $$v \sim IG(1,~2\times10^{3}) ~~~\forall~~~v$$.

 the model applies to
-stratum contained within each heriarchy depending on the posteriors of these variance parameters the each model learns  stratum contained within each heriarchy maybe
+stratum contained within each hierarchy depending on the posteriors of these variance parameters the each model learns  stratum contained within each hierarchy maybe

 Any and all hierarchical variance parameters are estimated from the data and thus distributed